aeshirey/aeshirey.github.io/_posts/2022-01-11-understanding-warp.md

     }
 ```

 But 'not found' isn't particularly descriptive, and it doesn't give us much control over how the rejection is subsequently handled.
-We can create our own types that implements `Debug` and `Reject`, then we can return this as a custom rejection:
+We can create our own type that implements `Debug` and `Reject`, then we can return this as a custom rejection:

 ```rust
 #[derive(Debug)]